Analysis: Thoughts on new rules, Earl Thomas, Tyler Lockett, Mike Davis and more as the NFL meetings conclude

 1, The NFL’s new heads-up tackling emphasis is nothing new to the Seahawks.

 Maybe the biggest story to emerge from the meetings was the revelation Tuesday afternoon that the league plans to put in a rule that would result in penalties — and maybe even ejections — for players who lead with the head.
-As detailed by ESPN, the move is in reaction to what the league saying it has seen a rise in concussions in recent years due to such hits as well as the serious spinal injury suffered last season by Ryan Shazier of the Steelers.
+As detailed by ESPN, the move is in reaction to the league saying it has seen a rise in concussions in recent years due to such hits as well as the serious spinal injury suffered last season by linebacker Ryan Shazier of the Steelers.

 The news elicited a lot of strong reaction, including this from ESPN 710 radio show host and former Seahawk linebacker Dave Wyman, who in a text to ESPN’s Adam Schefter wrote in part: “Can’t believe how ridiculous this lowering of the head thing is.
 Go back and watch any game and you will see probably 30 to 50 examples of guys lowering their head on contact. … Why does the NFL want to self-destruct?”